How can you use data to get your sales message to the right people?

-We also need to be able to advise and guide our customers so that they understand how to identify the correct audience and, ultimately, to define their ideal buyer.
+Data providers also need to be able to advise clients on the best methods to use to identify the correct audience and, ultimately, to define their ideal buyer.

-Yes, this can be a challenge, but it’s a challenge we relish which is why we take a consultative approach with our customers.
-We don’t simply take their order.
+Yes, this can be a challenge, but it’s a challenge that providers with the correct expertise relish.
+They will take a consultative approach with their customers and not just take an order at any cost.

-So, in the spirit of this consultative approach, we have identified four questions you should ask yourself when starting out on a B2B marketing campaign so that you can be sure you identify the right target audience.
+There are 4 key questions you need to ask yourself when starting out on a B2B marketing campaign to ensure you are on the right path in identifying your target audience.

 - Do you understand the problem your product/ solution/ service solves?

-To define your target market, you have to thoroughly understand what business problem your company solves or gap in the market it fills.
+To define your target market, you need to truly understand what business problem your company solves or gap in the market it fills.
 Only by understanding the problem will you start to then understand who is most likely to suffer from these problems, and start to narrow down industries, verticals and potential buyers.

 - Have you spent time researching the target buyer?